tektronix/keithley/TTI_Apps/README.md

 * **[Resistance Tolerance Meter](./Resistance_Tolerance_Meter.tspa)**
 Turns the DMM6500 or DAQ6510 into a dedicated resistor tolerance meter.
 You can set the expected value, number of resistors to be tested, and several other options.
 The app gives you an option to export the data when you're done.
 This is basically a wrapper of the limit test functionality.

+For these or other TTI Apps, please also visit [TSP Applications for Keithley Touch Test Invent® Models](https://www.tek.com/en/keithley/tsp-applications-for-touch-test-invent-models)